Under Section 3 of the federal Defense of Marriage Act (DOMA):

 What steps should employers be taking now to prepare plans to be compliant, both in form and administration?

-How and when will the employer stop imputing income for benefits provided to same-sex spouses and start allowing pre-tax contributions, reimbursements
+- How and when will the employer stop imputing income for benefits provided to same-sex spouses and start allowing pre-tax contributions, reimbursements and survivor benefits?

 What specific provisions should be reviewed by employers to determine the impact of including same-sex spouses under benefit plans and programs?